 While passion remains our main driver, we also have some pretty great benefits.
 In addition to paid family leave (for all new parents regardless of gender), we also support people who might need help growing their families with fertility treatment benefits.
 We conduct regular compensation reviews in order to make sure everyone is paid competitively and equally and also a dedicated wealth advisor.
 As part of onboarding, new hires can take advantage of an hour-long session to understand their equity compensation package, how they can best plan their actions, and more.

 We turn OR operations into AND operations.

 While there are many advantages to having quality code, it also isn’t a choice for us.
 We store incredibly sensitive data for customers, so having high quality code is really a necessity for our business.
-We’ve gone through two penetration tests, conduct rigorous code reviews, ensure all core flows have end to end tests, and use a dedicated staging environment for QA.
+We’ve gone through multiple penetration tests, conduct rigorous code reviews, ensure all core flows have end to end tests, and use a dedicated staging environment for QA.

 Perhaps this is somewhat unique to Doppler, but we don’t have to compromise between speed and quality.
 We’re a productivity tool that makes you more secure, and generally speaking, if you’re more secure, you’re more productive.
 By prioritizing reusability, we’re able to turn OR operations into AND operations.

 We’re creating a whole new layer (secrets), which opens up endless opportunities.